lambdaclass/concrete/ROADMAP.md

 Done when: new flagship proofs can start from useful generated stubs, standard lemmas, and actionable failure diagnostics.

+This phase owns the proof-cost probe from the roadmap spine: before assuming the proof discipline scales, measure manual proof effort on real flagships, then measure review effort for the LLM-guided synthesis loop if manual authoring is too expensive.

 0a.
 Instrument the flagships with PROOF-EFFORT TELEMETRY before investing in automation, so the external-validation gate's "was the proof discipline